 Welcome to Black Hawk College!
 Our new student registration checklist will guide you through the steps to become a student at Black Hawk College.
-We look forward to having you here and assisting you in your educational journey.Printable Checklist
+We look forward to having you here and assisting you in your educational journey.New Student Checklist (PDF)

 THINGS TO DO

 Apply for admission at www.bhc.edu/apply.

 - Look for your welcome letter in 1-2 business days at the email address you provided on the application.